aaditya-desai1/ChatBot/DEPLOYMENT.md

 1. Check the logs in the Render dashboard
 2. Verify your environment variables are set correctly
 3. Make sure your bot is properly registered with BotFather
-4. Ensure your Cohere API key is valid
+4. Ensure your Google Gemini API key is valid